 Sometimes that self-protection looks cold from the outside.
 Let it.
 No one else can see how deep the damage runs, or how little it takes to reopen something that took years to close.
 Protecting yourself is your responsibility — with compassion for others, yes, but without apology for doing what keeps you standing.

 That clarity hasn't closed me off.
 It has freed me.
-If something real comes again, it's welcome — but it has to fit the life I'm building, not replace it.
-And if it arrives differently than I imagined, or not at all?
+If something real comes around again, it's welcome — but it has to fit the life I'm building, not replace it.
+And if it arrives differently than I pictured, or doesn't arrive at all?
 I still win.
 My sobriety stays intact.
 That's not a consolation prize.
 That's the whole point.

-This reflection is not a case for isolation.
-And it is not a prescription.
-This is simply where an honest inventory of my own history, wounds, and limits has led me — for now.
-Your inventory may lead somewhere different.
+None of this is a case for isolation.
+And it isn't a prescription either.
+This is simply where an honest inventory of my own history, wounds, and limits has landed me — for now.
+Your inventory may lead somewhere entirely different.
 That is exactly the point.

 Interdependence still matters.
-But it is not something you claim by wanting it, or by following the right rules, or by convincing yourself the timeline is up.
-It emerges — slowly, imperfectly — after a real reckoning with who you are, how you attach, where you are fragile, and what you are actually capable of holding.
+But it isn't something you claim by wanting it, or by following the right rules, or by convincing yourself the timeline is up.
+It emerges — slowly, imperfectly — after a real reckoning with who you are, how you attach, where you are fragile, and what you can actually hold.
 Not in theory.
 In practice.
 Under pressure.
 When it costs something.

-For some, that reckoning will reveal genuine readiness to build alongside another person.
-For others, it will reveal that stabilization, regulation, and identity still need more room.
+For some, that reckoning will surface genuine readiness to build alongside another person.
+For others, it will surface that stabilization, regulation, and identity still need more room to grow.
 Neither is a failure.
 Both are honest.

 Real interdependence is not built on fear, urgency, or the ache of unmet needs.
-It is built by people who are whole enough — not perfect, but whole enough — to choose connection freely.
-Not to escape themselves.
-To share a life they are already learning how to live.
+It is built by people whole enough — not perfect, but whole enough — to choose connection freely.
+Not as an escape from themselves.
+As a way to share a life they are already learning how to live.

-Readiness for relationships in recovery is not measured by time, rules, or good intentions.
+Readiness for relationships in recovery is not measured in time, rules, or good intentions.
 It is measured by what happens when you are triggered, disappointed, afraid, or alone.

 The question is not "Am I allowed to date?"
 The question is "Do I have enough self to stay regulated, honest, and intact when things get hard?"

-Until that answer is clear, no rule will protect you — and when it is, you won’t need one.
+Until that answer is clear, no rule will protect you.
+Once it is, you won't need one.

 Follow the next step in order, or branch out into related topics.